matter-labs/tutorials/TUTORIAL.md

 ## Perform ETH transfer

-Finally, we will see if SpendLimit contract works and refuses any ETH transfer that exceeds the daily limit.
+Finally, we will see if the SpendLimit contract works and refuses any ETH transfer that exceeds the daily limit.
 Let's create `transferETH.ts` with the example code below.

 ```typescript
 import { utils, Wallet, Provider, Contract, EIP712Signer, types} from 'zksync-web3';